 By Christina Knoell | PREVIEW Columnist

-The Community Café is now open to the public every Monday and Wednesday.
-We are still offering Grab-n-Go meals on the days of dining in.
-If dining in, please be prepared to show your vaccination cards.
-If you have COVID-19, have been exposed or are exhibiting any symptoms, please stay home.
+We are hoping to open our doors five days per week after July 1.
+Please be prepared to show your vaccination cards.
+If you have COVID-19 or have been exposed or are exhibiting symptoms, please stay home.

-Bridge is Mondays, Tuesdays and Thursdays at 1 p.m.
+Bridge takes place Mondays, Tuesdays, and Thursdays at 1 p.m.
 Bridge is a four-player card game with partners sitting opposite each other around a table.
 It is a trick-taking card game using a standard 52-card deck.
 Come alone or bring a partner.
 Proof of vaccinations is required.

 Kitchen and desk

-The Community Café at the Senior Center is requesting volunteers to help with greeting customers.
-Please call or text us at (970) 264-2167 to volunteer or for more information.
+The Community Café at the Senior Center is requesting volunteers to help with the lunch desk.
+Please call (970) 264-2167 to volunteer or for more information.

 Community Café menu